Vincent Sombrotto: The Postal Strike of 1970

 In March 1970, members of NALC Branch 36 met in Manhattan and voted to call a wildcat strike, as postal employees were by law not permitted to collectively bargain.
 The strike was called in response to low wages, poor working conditions, and an act of Congress to increase the salaries of postal workers by 4% and their own pay by 41%.

 Sombrotto and the members of the union began picketing the next day.
 The strike quickly spread throughout the country, growing to more than 210,000 workers.
-President Richard Nixon appeared on national television to order the employees back to work, but this only stiffened the will of the workers and lead others to join the strike.
+President Richard Nixon appeared on national television to order the employees back to work, but this only stiffened the will of the workers and led others to join the strike.

 As the strike grew, Nixon used the military and the national guard as strike breakers.
 Instead of backing down, workers became more vocal and the strike gained support.
 Workers from other government agencies announced they would strike if Nixon pursued legal action against postal employees.

 Nixon spoke to the nation again on March 23, asking workers to return to their jobs and announcing he would deploy the National Guard to deliver mail in New York.
 This announcement was accompanied by Proclamation 3972, which declared a national emergency.
 The national emergency proclamation was never revoked.
 Nixon then ordered 24,000 military personnel to begin distribution of mail.
 Operation Graphic Hand was, at its peak, more than 18,500 military personnel from the Army, National Guard, Army Reserve, Air National Guard, Navy, Air Force, and Navy Marine Reserve assigned to seventeen post offices in New York.
 The resulting expansion of presidential power was investigated in 1973 by an agency of Congress called the Special Committee on the Termination of the National Emergency, which warned the national state of emergency gave the president the right to seize property, organize the means of production, and to institute martial law.

 After the soldiers were briefly called, a compromise was reached with the postal unions and the wildcat strike ended quickly.

 The strike resulted in the passage of the Postal Reorganization Act of 1970 by the US Congress.
 The law established the United States Postal Service, a corporation-like independent agency with an official monopoly on the delivery of mail in the United States.
 It also gave the National Association of Letter Carriers and other postal unions the right to collectively negotiate a national agreement with the newly formed United States Postal Service.